XccelerateOrg/FTWD_Web_Day_02/README.md

   ![flowerShop](assets/flowerShop.png)

 - [ ] Finish the 'What is one thing that I learned from doing this project?' in the readme

+ - What I learnt: How to optimise the code with multiple class, and how to make classes reuse as much as possible.

 - Bonus

 - [ ] Exercise E: Flowerbox VII: Add @media queries such that your page is styled appropriately for mobiles, change your CSS file.